 Disadvantages of Warehouse Management System

-You have learnt more about the positive features of WMS.
-However, it’s crucial to take into account disadvantages of warehouse management system.
+You have learned more about the positive features of WMS.
+However, it’s crucial to take into account the disadvantages of the warehouse management system.
 Let’s have a look at some of them.

 Long-term costs